docs/nav.toml

 ZAP 005 - Navigation authoring experience¶

 This ZAP is a design spike to explore first ideas for the new navigation authoring experience in Zensical.
 It is part of our work on modular navigation and builds on the previous explorations of page title handling in ZAP 001, navigation as content in ZAP 003, and modular navigation in ZAP 004.
 The design covers functionality known from the popular awesome-nav and literate-nav plugins.
-We outline a scenario that shows a project making use of the additional degrees of freedom that our design provides.
+We outline scenarios that show projects making use of the additional degrees of freedom that our design provides.

 # docs/nav.toml